Sakuna: Of Rice and Ruin: Legacy

 Edelweiss stated in January 2021 that they hope to create a sequel in the future.
-In November 2024, a spin-off game, titled Sakuna Chronicles: Kokorowa and the Gears of Creation, and an untitled mobile game were announced.
+In November 2024, a spin-off game, titled Sakuna Chronicles: Kokorowa and the Gears of Creation, and a mobile game were announced.
+This mobile game would later be titled Tensui no Sakuna-hime ~Hinuka Junreitan~ (天穂のサクナヒメ～ヒヌカ巡霊譚～) and was released on February 5, 2026, for the App Store and Google Play, with a PC port for Steam to be released at a later date.
+However, a couple months later, it was announced that the mobile game's services would be terminated on July 27, 2026, with the Steam release being cancelled.

 In July 2021, three characters from Sakuna appeared as Spirits in the crossover fighting game Super Smash Bros.
 Ultimate.
 In late August the same year, Sakuna's outfit was made available in a DLC collaboration with Story of Seasons: Pioneers of Olive Town.
 Sakuna also appears in a collaboration with the 2021 rogue-lite action game Metallic Child.

 Other media

+A spinoff light novel about Kokorowa written by Keiji Andō and illustrated by Ryōta Murayama, Tensui no Sakuna Hime: Kokorowa Insaku Nisshi, was released on October 4, 2021.

 A manga adaptation by Jiji & Pinch, titled Tensui no Sakuna Hime: Ikusa Datara no Kamigami, was serialized from November 26, 2021, to November 25, 2022, on Hero's Inc.'s Comiplex manga website.

 An anime television series adaptation was announced in March 2024.
 It is produced by P.A.
 Works and directed by Masayuki Yoshihara, with Jukki Hanada overseeing and writing series scripts.
 The series aired from July 6 to September 28, 2024, on TV Tokyo and its affiliates.
 The opening theme song is "Hare!" (晴々！) performed by Ikimonogakari, while the ending theme song is "Origami" performed by Little Glee Monster.
 Crunchyroll licensed the series.
 Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.

 A sequel to the anime series was announced in November 2024.
+It was later revealed to be a two-part television special based on Andō's novel, Kokorowa's Rice-Farming Diary, which aired between February 15 and 22, 2026, on TV Tokyo and its affiliates.